-When using the serial interface, write "1" to this register and when P10-P13 are used as the I/O port, write "0".
-The terminal configuration within P10-P13 that are used for the serial interface is decided by the transfer mode (7-bit asynchronous, 8-bit asynchronous, clock synchronous slave, clock synchronous master) selected with the SMD1 and SMD0 registers.
+When using the serial interface (1), write "1" to this register and when P10-P13 are used as the I/O port, write "0".
+The terminal configuration within P10-P13 that are used for the serial interface (1) is decided by the transfer mode (7-bit asynchronous, 8-bit asynchronous, clock synchronous slave, clock synchronous master) selected with the SMD1 and SMD0 registers.

-In the clock synchronous slave mode, all the P10-P13 ports are set to the serial interface input/output port.
-In the clock synchronous master mode, P10-P12 are set to the serial interface input/output port and P13 can be used as the I/O port.
-In the 8/7-bit asynchronous mode, P10 and P11 are set to the serial interface input/output port and P12 and P13 can be used as the I/O port.
+In the clock synchronous slave mode, all the P10-P13 ports are set to the serial interface (1) input/output port.
+In the clock synchronous master mode, P10-P12 are set to the serial interface (1) input/output port and P13 can be used as the I/O port.
+In the 8/7-bit asynchronous mode, P10 and P11 are set to the serial interface (1) input/output port and P12 and P13 can be used as the I/O port.
+At initial reset, this register is set to "0".